ai-amplified/blog_post/advancing-clinical-data-privacy-with-cutting-edge-deidentification-models.md

 ![](media_files/advancing-clinical-data-privacy-with-cutting-edge-deidentification-models/highlighted-chunks.png)

-In the example EHR text, we have various chunks of sensitive information such as the patient's name, date, medical record number, state, city, zip, hospital's name and phone number etc. We can see a clinical text where the AIMPED clinical deidentification model has efficiently detected and highlighted sensitive informations
+In the example EHR(Electronic Health Record) text, we have various chunks of sensitive information such as the patient's name, date, medical record number, state, city, zip, hospital's name and phone number etc. We can see a clinical text where the AIMPED clinical deidentification model has efficiently detected and highlighted sensitive informations

 ### Masked Sensitive Information